Who is the entity known as “the Hat Man”? What’s he hiding from us under that ominous hat of his?

 I believe in things like demons, the Law of Attraction, cryptids, astral projection, psychic powers, and other things science has deemed to be nonsense.
 I even have a wild and outlandish theory regarding dreams being alternate realities, but that itself would warrant another article.
 Call me irrational, call me crazy, call me whatever the hell you want, just don’t call me late for dinner.

-I like to differentiate myself from the weird spiritual bastards that share my beliefs in the following two ways:
+I like to differentiate myself from the weird spiritual nut-jobs that share my beliefs in the following two ways:

 - I accept that they’re just beliefs without lack of concrete proof, and could be proven wrong.